-The Environmental Defense Fund RD website sets $50 as the default donation, as seen on a laptop (left) and a phone (right.)
+The Environmental Defense Fund website sets $50 as the default donation, as seen in two responsive-design versions on a laptop (left) and a phone (right.)

 The radio button associated with $50 is selected by default.
 I don’t know exactly how EDF arrived at this default, but I can guess that they chose it to assists users, and that conceivably $50 is the most common donation amount.
 Or maybe the site is personalized or uses a cookie, and knows that $50 is what the person donated in the past.

 But let’s assume for a moment that the motive is to sway people into donating $50 or more.
 In this design people see that it’s plausible that people donate $5,000; the $50 is trivial in comparison.
 So the site is basically saying, “People give 5,000, but we’d be happy with $50.”
 This humility may even charm some donators to bestowing $100 or $500.

 - Horizontal radio buttons are sometimes difficult to scan.
 As seen from the EDF examples, the horizontal arrangement of the radio buttons can make it challenging to tell with which label the radio button corresponds: the one before the button or the one after.
 This problem is even more noticeable when this EDF responsive-design site is viewed on a phone.
 Vertical positioning of radio buttons is safer.

 - Radio buttons are tiny in nature, and, thus, according to Fitts’ law, they can be hard to click or tap.
 To enlarge the target area, let users select an option by clicking or tapping not just that button, but also the label or associated words.
 This is easier than having to acquire the tiny target of the button itself.

 Overcome the Excuses